 The Warehouse is staffed by a crew of volunteers that has between them nearly 100 years experience in the music business.

 Young musicians who perform at the Warehouse are taught about stage etiquette, equipment, promotion, merchandising, production, and many more things that carry-over into all aspects of their life in later years.
-Warehouse has brought national and international musicians for speaking presentations, to discuss the music industry and the real world challenges/rewards of it as a career.
+Warehouse has brought national and international musicians in for speaking presentations, to discuss the music industry and the real world challenges/rewards of music as a career.

-Incredible upright plumbing pipe funky bassist,
+Incredible upright plumbing pipe funky bassist, THAT 1 GUY.

 "Warehouse Kids", the affectionate name for young adults who were Warehouse regulars in their high school years, have gone on to become Attorneys, Professors, Police Officers, Architects, Engineers, Health Care Professionals, Lighting Designers, Hollywood CGI creators, American embassy staff members, Teachers, Opticians, Non-Profit Organization employees, Carpenters, Insurance salesmen, Credit Union Presidents, Website Designers for NASA, etc.